As a self-governed British crown colony, the Cayman Islands is a conservative and modest society, which is reflected in how business is done.

-Gifts are not commonly exchanged, but if giving a gift something inexpensive is appropriate.
+Gifts are not commonly exchanged, but if giving a gift, something inexpensive is appropriate.

-Business culture on Cayman Islands
+Business culture in the Cayman Islands

 It is normal practice to shake hands with business contacts.
 People are addressed by their titles and surnames.
 Business cards are usually exchanged after a meeting.